 - Next, click the Unmatched filter and start matching any remaining configurations until all are actioned (matched, ignored, or created).

 - Before you create configurations, first match any of the devices that we couldn't match based on MAC addresses or serial number, for example, virtual servers.
 When you're done matching, you can create (in bulk or individually) any of the remaining devices coming in from your RMM.

 Important.
 We don't recommend that you create configurations from your RMM if you'd like to then have them populate from IT Glue to your PSA.
 New items created from such data will not sync with your PSA unless you choose to do so manually by editing and saving each and every item.
 This is absolutely manual and is not recommended.

 - Repeat for each organization until all configurations are actioned.

 Once everything is matched, the RMM setup is complete.
-At any time, you can come back to these instructions to discover and match new organizations and configurations from your RMM.
+You can come back to these instructions to discover and match new organizations and configurations from your RMM.

 7. Enable Access From Kaseya (Optional)